zhullyb/monyhar/monyhar/docs/asan.md

 ## Buildbots and trybots

-The [Chromium Memory
+The [Monyhar Memory
 waterfall](https://ci.monyhar.org/p/monyhar/g/monyhar.memory/console)
-contains buildbots running Chromium tests under ASan on Linux (Linux ASan/LSan bots for the regular Linux build, Linux Chromium OS ASan for the chromeos=1 build running on Linux), macOS, Chromium OS.
-Linux and Linux Chromium OS bots run with --no-sandbox, but there's an extra Linux bot that enables the sandbox (but disables LeakSanitizer).
+contains buildbots running Monyhar tests under ASan on Linux (Linux ASan/LSan bots for the regular Linux build, Linux Monyhar OS ASan for the chromeos=1 build running on Linux), macOS, Monyhar OS.
+Linux and Linux Monyhar OS bots run with --no-sandbox, but there's an extra Linux bot that enables the sandbox (but disables LeakSanitizer).

-The trybots running Chromium tests on Linux and macOS are:
+The trybots running Monyhar tests on Linux and macOS are:
 - linux\_asan (everything except browser\_tests and content\_browsertests)
 - linux\_browser\_asan (browser\_tests and content\_browsertests),
 - mac\_asan (many tests including browser\_tests and content\_browsertests)